-The East Oakland Collective (EOC) is a member-based community organizing group investing in serving the communities of deep East Oakland by working towards racial and economic equity.
+The East Oakland Collective (EOC) is a member-based community organizing group invested in serving the communities of deep East Oakland by working towards racial and economic equity.
 With programming in economic development, civic engagement and leadership, we help amplify underserved communities from the ground up.
+We are committed to driving impact in the landscape, politics and economic climate of deep East Oakland.

 Who We Are